matteeyao/apprenticeship/cloud/mod/SAA-CO2/databases/README.md

 >
 > Name, Date, Address to Deliver to, Delivery Status, etc.

+**Online transaction processing (OLTP)** databases focus on recording Update, Insertion, and Deletion data transactions.
+OLTP queries are simple and short, which requires less time and space to process.
+A great example of an OLTP system is a bank ATM, in which you can modify your bank account using short transactions.

 > **OLAP transaction Example**:
 >
 > * Net Profit for EMEA and Pacific for the Digital Radio Product.